wikimedia/oojs-ui/README.md

 Quick start
 ----------

-Clone the repo, `git clone https://git.wikimedia.org/git/oojs/ui.git`.
+# Clone the repo, `git clone https://git.wikimedia.org/git/oojs/ui.git`.

+# Install Grunt command-line utility.
+$ npm install -g grunt-cli

+# Install dev dependencies and build the distribution files.
+$ npm install

+# You can now copy the distribution files from the dist directory into your project.

 Versioning
 ----------